Cargo (2017 film): Plot

 As the trio passes through a railway tunnel, they re-encounter Vic.
 Thoomi hides with Rosie while Andy and Vic fight.
 Vic manages to grab the revolver during the struggle and shoots Andy, then goes after Thoomi and Rosie.
 When Andy recovers, he finds Vic cradling Rosie and weeping over the loss of Lorraine.
 Vic peacefully returns Rosie to Andy and allows them and Thoomi to leave.

 Later, Andy enters the final throes of infection.
 With his time almost gone, Andy asks Thoomi to look after Rosie.
 He and Thoomi prepare for his turning by binding his hands and preparing a piece of meat on a stick, which Thoomi uses to bait him once he has turned.
 In this manner, Thoomi uses Andy to carry her and Rosie safely on his back.
 They eventually catch up to a party of Aboriginal warriors and Thoomi is reunited with Josie.
-Thoomi uses Kay's perfume to bring Andy back to his senses just long enough to see that Rosie is safe, and a warrior puts Andy out of his misery.
-The group then returns to a large community of survivors deep in the wilderness.
+She also pulls Rosie off Andy as one of the warriors gets ready to kill Andy.
+Before that however, Thoomi uses Kay's perfume to bring Andy back to his senses just long enough to see that Rosie is safe.
+The warrior then puts Andy out of his misery.
+The group returns to a large community of survivors deep in the wilderness protected by high mountain walls.
+The survivors are overjoyed at Thoomi's safe return and happily welcome Rosie.
 As Thoomi and Josie check Rosie for injuries, they find Andy had painted the words "Thank You" on her stomach.
+It is implied that Josie will raise Rosie alongside Thoomi as her own in gratitude to Andy for saving Thoomi.
 A tree in the community is decorated with items that belonged to Thoomi and Andy.